Riders with service animals

-Lyft’s mission is to ensure that people who need rides most are able to get them.
-Refusing service to passengers with service animals may result in the immediate removal of the driver from the Lyft platform.
+Lyft strives to ensure that people who need rides most are able to get them.
+Refusing service to riders with service animals may result in the immediate removal of the driver from the Lyft platform.

 Drivers with service animals